kshedden/workshops/ds-academy/foundations.md

   [population](https://en.wikipedia.org/wiki/Statistical_population) from which
   the data were sampled.

-- The premimse that the observed data are a [sample](<https://en.wikipedia.org/wiki/Sampling_(statistics)>) from the population is central to this framework.
+- The premise that the observed data are a [sample](<https://en.wikipedia.org/wiki/Sampling_(statistics)>) from the population is central to this framework.